-- An increase in the state match for children's community-based prevention/intervention programs with proven, positive outcomes.
-Such programs are the best alternative for children and will ultimately save both the counties and the state money. - The continuation of, at minimum, a 50 percent cost share in state funding for out-of-state placements made by the local courts. - The state's recognition of the county role in child welfare and juvenile justice funding model discussions and allowing counties to decide how Child Care Fund dollars are most appropriately allocated. - Continued collaboration toward best practices between the state and the counties to ensure timely payments. - Fair appeal processes for fund source determinations and partnership with the state to maximize federal foster care funding.
+- an increase in the state match for children's community-based prevention/intervention programs with proven, positive outcomes.
+Such programs are the best alternative for children and will ultimately save both the counties and the state money. - continuation of at least a minimum of 50 percent cost share in state funding for out-of-state placements made by the local courts. - ensuring the 10% indirect cost allocation is applied to cost related to both the child welfare and juvenile justice populations. - the state's recognition of the county role in child welfare and juvenile justice funding model discussions and allowing counties to decide how child care fund dollars are most appropriately allocated. - continued collaboration toward best practices between the state and the counties to ensure timely payments. - fair appeal processes for fund source determinations and partnership with the state to maximize federal foster care funding.